Unbiased Directed Object Attention Graph for Object Navigation: Proposed Method

 \subsection{Task Definition}

 Initially, the agent is given a random target from a group of $N$ objects $P=\{Pan, \cdots,Cellphone\}$, and starts from a random state $ s=\{x,y,\theta _r,\theta _h\}$ in a random house.
-Here, $(x, y)$ represents the coordinates of the agent relative to the entire room, $(\theta _r, \theta _h)$ represents the yaw and pitch angles of the agent.
+Here, $(x, y)$ and $(\theta _r, \theta _h)$ represent the coordinates and angles of the agent.
 After the state and target are initialized, the agent begins to navigate based on its own observations.
 At each timestamp $t$, the agent only receives the RGB image $o_t$ from a single perspective and the target $p\in P$.
-Neither the panoramic view nor the topological map can be used during navigation.
 According to $o_t$ and $p$, the agent learns a navigation strategy $\pi(a_t|o_t, p)$, where $a_t\in A=\{MoveAhead$; $RotateLeft$; $RotateRight$; $LookDown$; $LookUp$; $Done\}$ and $Done$ is the output if the agent believes it has navigated to the target location.
-The successful episode is defined as: an agent selects the termination action $Done$ when the distance between the agent and the target is less than a certain threshold (i.e., 1.5 meters) and the target is in the field of view.
+The successful episode is defined as: an agent selects the termination action $Done$ when the distance between the agent and the target is less than 1.5 meters and the target is in the field of view.